petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/filtering-by-stored-fields-to-limit-the-response-size.md

    ![After filtering, only Liferay's required fields and those you specified are returned in the response.](./filtering-by-stored-fields-to-limit-the-response-size/images/03.png)

-Filtering the stored fields is rarely needed, but can be helpful if you're encountering Elasticsearch error messages about the response being too large.
+Excluding the source field and filtering the stored fields is rarely needed, but can be helpful if you're encountering search engine error messages about the response being too large.

 ## Related Topics